bucketplus/ca-control-api-nodejs/Readme.md

 ### Writing Outputs

 #### For output.type = `file` containers

+* `bp.writeStreamToFile(bucketUrl, fileStream)` - writes content to the cloud output file from stream/Buffer.
+The maximum size of a single object is limited to 5TB.

 * `bp.writeFile(bucketUrl, content)` - writes content to the cloud output file.
 Recommended for small files, e.g. text and image files.

 * `bp.writeFileToKey(bucketUrl, content, key)` -writes content to the cloud output file for specified key path.
 Recommended for small files, e.g. text and image files.